Record office policies and deposits

 This policy document is issued in April 2017.
 It will be reviewed and updated as necessary, and at least every three years.

-Record office collections care and conservation policy
+Archives collections care and conservation policy 2025

 The archives are unique and irreplaceable being the original and only record in existence and their value lies in the retention in the original form.
 They are primary source material and often have legal evidential standing.